Brazil's JBS says withdraws lawsuit against Greenpeace

 By Fabiola Gomes

-SAO PAULO JBS SA, the world's largest meat company, said on Wednesday it has withdrawn a lawsuit against environmental activist group Greenpeace and renewed a promise not to purchase cattle from restricted areas in Brazil.
+SAO PAULO, Dec 19 JBS SA, the world's largest meat company, said on Wednesday it has withdrawn a lawsuit against environmental activist group Greenpeace and renewed a promise not to purchase cattle from restricted areas in Brazil.

 Greenpeace said it was in new discussions with the beef group after JBS published an independent audit of its cattle purchases in the Amazon region, seeming to end a six-month-old spat over cattle supplies.